mpatfield/homebridge-easy-mqtt/README.md

 - `topicSetHeatingThresholdTemperature` - Set the heating threshold temperature

 #### HeaterCooler
-- `topicGetActive*` - Get whether or not the accessory is currently active
+- `topicGetHeaterCoolerActive*` - Get whether or not the accessory is currently active
-- `topicSetActive*` - Set whether or not the accessory is currently active
+- `topicSetHeaterCoolerActive*` - Set whether or not the accessory is currently active
 - `topicGetCurrentHeaterCoolerState*` - Get the current mode (i.e. inactive, idle, heating, cooling)
 - `topicGetTargetHeaterCoolerState*` - Get the target mode (i.e. auto, heat, cool)
 - `topicSetTargetHeaterCoolerState*` - Set the target mode (i.e. auto, heat, cool)